kfinity/tf-gen-app/README.md

 # SYS 6016 - Codeathon 3 - "There's an app for that"

-This small project is a weekly assignment for a Deep Learning class in my Master's program at [UVA School of Data Science](https://datascience.virginia.edu/).
+This small project is a weekly assignment for a Deep Learning class in my master's program at [UVA School of Data Science](https://datascience.virginia.edu/).

 Currently deployed at https://sys6016codeathon3.uk.r.appspot.com/